ros-controls/ros2_control_demos/README.md

 This repository provides templates for the development of `ros2_control`-enabled robots and a simple simulation of a robot to demonstrate and prove `ros2_control` concepts.

-**ATTENTION: `ros2_control` is currently under heavy development and the any APIs implementation in this repositry, can be broken without any announcement!**
+**ATTENTION**: `ros2_control` is currently under heavy development and the any APIs implementation in this repositry, can be broken without any announcement!**

 ## Goals